Preserving Paradise, On Earth Day and Everyday

 Their work is adding momentum to the healthy life cycle.

 For example, teaching compost methods to farmers will help them improve their harvests.
 It will greatly reduce concerns about food shortages in the region, and it will provide an economic boost in agriculture.
 Farmers can make their own compost and sell it to other farmers.
 For the one farmer, it’s an extra source of income.
-For the other, it’s a much more affordable, organic and reliable source of natural nutrients.
+For the other, it’s a much more affordable, organic, and reliable source of natural nutrients.

 Some of the harvest will even find its way back to the resorts.
 Any chef will say that fresh ingredients are the key to the best-tasting food, which is why up to 90 percent of the produce used at Sandals Resorts is sourced locally.
 Shipping is all but eliminated, greatly reducing the carbon footprint.